damianstone/toogether-backend/README.md

 - Gender
 - Preferences
 - Group sizes
-- More above in this documentation!
+- More below in this documentation!

+### 🕵️‍♂️ Internal endpoints
+- Create fake data for the whole app using Faker
+- Admin restricted endpoints for the models

 mailto: damianstonedev@gmail.com